jtesta/ssh-mitm/README.md

       * 10.11.12.70 -> 174.129.77.155:22
       * 10.11.12.43 -> 10.11.99.2:22

 The above output shows that two devices on the LAN have created SSH connections (10.11.12.43 and 10.11.12.70); these can be targeted for a man-in-the-middle attack.
-Note, however, that in order to potentially intercept credentials, you'll have to wait for them to initiate a new connection.
-Impatient pentesters may opt to forcefully close existing SSH connections, to prompt users to create new ones immediately...
+Note, however, that in order to potentially intercept credentials, you'll have to wait for them to initiate new connections.
+Impatient pentesters may opt to forcefully close existing SSH sessions, prompting users to create new ones immediately...

 ## Running The Attack